 So what do you do when your normal daily life gets upended, and Baby’s bedtime routine just won’t fit into what your day has become?
 First, don’t worry.
 A true, “every once in a while” occurrence won’t have much of an effect.
 What can be troubling is when these changes start to happen pretty regularly.
 Ongoing or irregular-but-common schedule changes can be confusing for young children, so making sure to stay consistent as often as possible can really make a difference.

 - Get back on track: No matter what the reason, if you find that Baby’s bedtime routine has fallen apart and bedtime is now a free-for-all, you can always start it back up.
 Let Baby know you’re going to start getting ready for bed by reading stories again, and relaunch your previous routine – or, if there was something about your routine before that didn’t quite fit, this is a great time to alter them.
-It may take some time for him to adjust, but if you stay consistent, before too long, he’ll have fallen into the routine again.
+It may take some time for them to adjust, but if you stay consistent, before too long, they'll have fallen into the routine again.

 - Look for ways to keep up the routine: Instead of making allowances for a routine to fall out of use, work toward keeping it going.
 When grandma comes to visit, ask her to read a story and help supervise teeth brushing instead of abandoning bedtime activities, or re-create your home routine as much as possible while on vacation.